Emancipation Proclamation

 The Proclamation applied to more than 3.5 million of the 4 million enslaved people in the country, though it excluded states not in rebellion, as well as parts of Virginia under Union control and Louisiana parishes thought to be pro-Union.
 Around 25,000 to 75,000 were immediately emancipated in those regions of the Confederacy where the US Army was already in place.
 It could not be enforced in the areas still in rebellion, but, as the Union army took control of Confederate regions, the Proclamation provided the legal framework for the liberation of more than three and a half million enslaved people in those regions by the end of the war.
 The Emancipation Proclamation outraged white Southerners and their sympathizers, who saw it as the beginning of a race war.
 It energized abolitionists, and undermined those Europeans who wanted to intervene to help the Confederacy.
 The Proclamation lifted the spirits of African Americans, both free and enslaved.
 It encouraged many to escape from slavery and flee toward Union lines, where many joined the Union Army.
 The Emancipation Proclamation became a historic document because it "would redefine the Civil War, turning it from a struggle to preserve the Union to one focused on ending slavery, and set a decisive course for how the nation would be reshaped after that historic conflict."

 The Emancipation Proclamation was never challenged in court.
 To ensure the abolition of slavery in all of the U.S., Lincoln also mandated that Reconstruction plans for Southern states require them to enact laws abolishing slavery (which occurred during the war in Tennessee, Arkansas, and Louisiana); Lincoln encouraged border states to adopt abolition (which occurred during the war in Maryland, Missouri, and West Virginia) and pushed for passage of the 13th Amendment.
-The Senate passed the 13th Amendment by the necessary two-thirds vote on April 8, 1864; the House of Representatives did so on January 31, 1865; and the required three-fourths of the states ratified it on December 6, 1865.
+The Senate passed the 13th Amendment by the necessary two-thirds vote on April 8, 1864; the House of Representatives did the same on January 31, 1865; and the required ratification by three-fourths of the states was completed on December 6, 1865.
+(Note: The procedure for amending the Constitution is set forth in Article Five of the United States Constitution.)
 The amendment made slavery and involuntary servitude unconstitutional, "except as a punishment for crime".